Categories

 UNIQUE LANDMARKS TO VISIT

-• Out of the 93 pyramids found in Egypt, the Pyramids of Giza are not only the most famous, but also the remaining monuments named in the Seven Wonders of the Ancient World.
+• Out of the 93 pyramids found in Egypt, the Pyramids of Giza are the most famous.
+One of the Seven Wonders of the Ancient World.
+It’s why you came here, right? 🙂

-• Built in 1825, the Egyptian Museum of Antiquities has a collection of more than 120,000 artefacts in exhibit – making it the largest of its kind in the world.
+• Built in 1825, the Egyptian Museum of Antiquities has a collection of more than 120,000 artefacts – the largest of its kind in the world.

 • Masjid al-Sultan Hassan is considered to be among the finest stylistically in the whole of Cairo.
 The mosque and former madrasa were built over 3 years of non-stop work.